KungfuNaman/verificationLoop/README.md

 # FeedBackLoopFullStack

-This project introduces an iterative tool designed to verify LLM (Large Language Model) code completions using CheckStyle, Infer, and Java NASA Path Finder in a continuous feedback loop.
+This project introduces an iterative tool designed to verify LLM (Large Language Model) code completions using CheckStyle, Infer, and Java NASA Path Finder in an iterative feedback cycle.

 ## Getting Started

 ### Prerequisites

-Ensure that Docker is installed on your machine.
+Ensure that Docker is installed on your machine and make sure it is running.
 You can download it from the Docker website.

 ### Installation